Forming a US LLC from Canada: Complete Guide (2026)

 US C-Corp as an alternative

-A US C-Corp avoids the classification mismatch entirely because both the IRS and the CRA treat it as a corporation.
-There is no need for a Form 8832 election.
-However, the C-Corp introduces its own complexity: US corporate tax at 21%, double taxation on dividends (US corporate tax + Canadian tax on distributions), and more complex annual compliance (Form 1120 instead of a pro forma 1120 with Form 5472).
+A C-Corp avoids the classification mismatch because both countries already treat it as a corporation.
+No Form 8832 needed.
+But it brings its own weight: 21% US corporate tax, double taxation on dividends, and heavier compliance (full Form 1120 instead of a pro forma 1120 with Form 5472).

-For Canadian founders who are certain they need a US entity and plan to raise US venture capital, the C-Corp is often the structural default — Stripe Atlas and most accelerators provision C-Corps for this reason.
+If you're raising US venture capital, the C-Corp is the default.
+Stripe Atlas and most accelerators provision C-Corps for exactly this reason.

 - The Treasury Department identifies countries whose tax systems "discriminate" against US persons or entities